nih-fmrif/contarg/README.md

 ## OHBM 2024 abstract
 Find our submitted abstract for OHBM 2024 [here](https://docs.google.com/document/d/1eqzuqUSnhQjKbrALGUc8Ikuy8HfuqrwwD8nI_nxANHo/edit).
 Examples of running the comprehensive targeting approach described there are available in the notebooks directory, along with code for analyzing the results.
+Those notebooks depend on installation of the latest code here on github, not the version available on pip.

 ## Getting test data
 ```commandline